grpc/grpc.io/content/en/docs/guides/performance.md

     inactivity to allow initial RPCs to be made quickly without a delay (i.e.
     C++ channel arg GRPC_ARG_KEEPALIVE_TIME_MS).

-*   **Use streaming RPCs** when wanting to avoid continuous RPC initiation, which includes connection load balancing at the client-side, starting a new HTTP/2 request at the transport layer, and invoking a user-defined method handler on the server side.
-Streams are particularly well-suited to handling a long-lived logical flow of data from the client-to-server, server-to-client, or in both directions.
-Streams, however, cannot be load balanced once they have started and can be hard to debug for stream failures. \
+*   **Use streaming RPCs** when handling a long-lived logical flow of data from the client-to-server, server-to-client, or in both directions.
+Streams can avoid continuous RPC initiation, which includes connection load balancing at the client-side, starting a new HTTP/2 request at the transport layer, and invoking a user-defined method handler on the server side.
+Streams, however, cannot be load balanced once they have started and can be hard to debug for stream failures.
+They also might increase performance at a small scale but can reduce scalability due to load balancing and complexity, so they should only be used when the intent is a long-lived flow of data.  \
     ***Side note:*** *This does not apply to Python (see Python section for details).*

-*   Each gRPC channel uses 0 or more HTTP/2 connections and each connection usually has a limit on the number of concurrent streams.
+*   *(Special topic)* Each gRPC channel uses 0 or more HTTP/2 connections and each connection usually has a limit on the number of concurrent streams.
 When the number of active RPCs on the connection reaches this limit, additional RPCs are queued in the client and must wait for active RPCs to finish before they are sent.